oncomouse/andrewpilsch-blog/source/_colophon.md

 ## About Andrew

 Andrew Pilsch is an assistant professor of [English](http://www.english.tamu.edu) at [Texas A&M University](http://www.tamu.edu).
-His research and teaching is on the digital humanities.
+His research and teaching is on rhetoric and the digital humanities.

 Learn more at [http://andrew.pilsch.com](http://andrew.pilsch.com).